Stochastic Quantum Information Geometry and Speed Limits at the Trajectory Level: Spectral Decomposition of

 We can decompose the SLD into a diagonal (incoherent) component $L_{IC}$ and an off-diagonal (coherent) component $L_{C}$, such that $L_\theta = L_{IC} + L_{C}$.
 The squared operator is then given by $L_\theta^2 = L_{IC}^2 + L_{C}^2 + \{L_{IC}, L_{C}\}$.

-When evaluating the state-conditioned CQFI $f_{Q,\alpha}(\theta) = \langle \alpha | L_\theta^2 | \alpha \rangle$, we must account for the cross-terms between the diagonal and off-diagonal parts.
+When evaluating $\tilde{f}_{Q,\alpha}(\theta) = \langle \alpha | L_\theta^2 | \alpha \rangle$, we must account for the cross-terms between the diagonal and off-diagonal parts.
 While these cross-terms vanish in the global ensemble average (the trace), they are generally non-zero for a specific state $|\alpha\rangle$.
-Thus, the CQFI splits into three distinct contributions
+Thus, the projected SLD variance splits into three distinct contributions

 The first term, the incoherent CQFI, is analogous to the classical SFI.
 It captures the sensitivity arising from changes in the state's eigenvalues